Share

 TWO - Make a Bird Bath

 Create your own DIY birdbath by sourcing a shallow bowl or bucket, even an old bin lid can work well.
 Raise the birdbath using bricks or sleepers to keep them safe from prying cats.
-Find a step-by-step guide here: Rspb bird bath Or use one of our premade wildlife tables and plant it up ready to see what wildlife you will attract.
+Find a step-by-step guide here: Rspb bird bath Or use one of our troughs and fill it up ready to see what wildlife you will attract.